Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-03.md

 />
 ```

-The controlled component pattern stores the value entered in state, and displays the value in the component via it's value attribute.
+The controlled component pattern stores the value entered on `this.state`, and displays the value in the component via it's value attribute.

 Imagine you are entering a zip code into a text input field.
 You type the first number of the zip code which is 9.
-The onChange method fires and assigns the value in the text field to state `this.setState({zip:e.target.value})`.
+The onChange method fires and assigns the value in the text field to state with: `this.setState({zip:e.target.value})`.
 When the component is rendered the value displayed is the value set on state `this.state.zip`.

 This may seem a little strange, but it's important for two reasons.

-- Reacts virtual DOM may replace the input component at any time when the DOM is redrawn.
-This would loose values stored in real DOM elements.
+- React's virtual DOM may replace the input component at any time when the DOM is redrawn.
+This would lose values stored in real DOM elements.
 - It stores input values on state where they are easy to access when you need them without have to access the input and retrieve it's value.

 - [Controlled Components](https://reactjs.org/docs/forms.html)